cnag-aat/CLAWS/README.md

   --hic-list hic_wildcards
                         List with basename of the raw hic fastqs.
 Default None
 ```

+# Changes made to v3.0:

+ New options to provide Hifi reads have been implemented:

+  --hifi-reads HIFI_READS

+                        File with all the HiFi reads It can be either in fastq, fasta or bam format.
+De

+  --hifi-dir HIFI_DIR   Directory where the hifi reads are stored.
+In this case, the files need to be in fastq format.

+ONT reads can now also be in .bam format

+Illumina reads suffix can now be "_1.fastq.gz" and ".R1.fastq.gz" or ".1.fastq.gz" (only the latter used to be possible in previous versions of CLAWS)

+Meryl_dbs can now be built on "hifi" data if specified with "--meryl-reads" and/or with " –lr-type pacbio-hifi" option.

+Fasta-stats has been replaced by gfastats

+Polishing and filtlong have been turned off if long-read type is hifi reads.

+Hifiasm expects only 2 haps output if no phasing and as many haps as given ploidy if phasing.

+Busco version has been updated to v6.0.0 and odb12 databases

+Nomenclature: hypo is now hyp

+Change mq defaults to 0, 10 for pretext and 10 for yahs

+Add mq to yahs name

+New "add_preseq_opts" option

+New subsample hic rule, possible to turn it on for hic_qc with "--subsample-hic" option

+Generation of plot for hic qc has been added

+--split-prefix option has been added to minimap2 for genomes larger than 4G

+.csi indexes are now made instead of .bai

+Option "-no-contig-ec" is now default for yahs, breaking can be activated with the new "--yahs-contig-ec" option

+Bug that was not properly running merqury in haps mode for postassembly steps has been fixed.

+PretextGraph has now been updated to version 0.0.9

+New files have been added to the cleaning step:

+- Pairtools_out directory

+- Hic alignments

+- Hifi temporary fastq when bam is given

+- Long-read alignments against scaffolded assemblies are now kept

+HighrRes pretext files are now generated

+Basename has been added as prefix for the assemblies

+Tidk has been updated from v0.2.0 to 0.2.65

+Telomere string can now be given as option to the pipeline and it will be used both for hifiasm and for running tidk find on every assembly, in the evaluations directory.

+# Changes made to v2.3:
+1. Assembly nomenclature

+Previous flye.assembly --> fl.asm

+Previous nextdenovo.assembly --> nd.asm

+Previous hypo --> hp

+Previous nextpolish_ont --> npo

+Previous nextpolish_ill --> npi

+Previous purged --> pgd

+Previous yahs_scaffolds_final --> yhs_scffs

+2. Versions

+Trim_galore version has been updated from 0.6.7 to 0.6.10

+Flye version has been updated from 2.9.1 to 2.9.5

+Busco version has been updated from 5.4.0 to 5.5.0

+4. Behaviour changes

+Genomescope default options have changed, from " -m 10000 " to " -m –1 "

+Added --no-smudgeplot option to skip running smudgeplot if desired

+Hifiasm has been included

+If lr_type = pacbio-hifi, hifiasm will run without ont option.

+Purgedups can be optionally run on Hifiasm assemblies (option –purge-hifiasm).
+By default it will only scaffold the hifiasm assemblies

+Merqury will run hap1 and hap2 together

+Busco output filenames contain now the name of the db used.

+Removed the generation of tmp file in rule align_lr

+Align_hic rule is now using bwa-mem2

+Added optimized thread options to pairtools rules, thanks to Francisco

+Sort option has been added to generate pretext rule (--sort-pretext, default is "nosort")

 # Changes made to v2.2:

 1. General: